 Combining this point with the previous one, we can add "don’t put all your eggs in one basket" to our list of idioms.

 If this is indeed not your first article on the subject, you’ll no doubt have heard the word “passive” being thrown around.
 Just in case you haven’t, or you’re still not sure what it means, a passive income is one that trickles in without you having to do anything day to day.
 A good example of passive income is selling a book.
 You have a chunk of work to get done in writing the book in the first place, but once that’s done, as long as the book keeps selling, you keep earning.
 And you don’t have to do a thing.

-Earning a passive income is a long game, and is difficult for the metaphorically short sighted to grasp the benefits of.
-For example, I might write an article for an oDesk client and be paid $50, or I could write the same article on Hubpages for free and split the revenue it generates.
-I might earn anything from a few cents to a dollar or two the first week that article is live on Hubpages, so it’s easy to see why you might want to opt for that $50 payout.
+Earning a passive income is a long game and is difficult for the metaphorically short-sighted to grasp the benefits of.
+For example, I might write an article for an oDesk client and be paid $50, or I could write the same article on HubPages for free and split the revenue it generates.
+I might earn anything from a few cents to a dollar or two the first week that article is live on HubPages, so it’s easy to see why you might want to opt for that $50 payout.
 Think ahead, though.
 That $50 is there and gone the minute you spend it.
-Those cents and dollars from the Hubpage article keep rolling in day after day, week after week, until the article is no longer being viewed or gets taken down for some reason (see point 4).
+Those cents and dollars from the HubPages article keep rolling in day after day, week after week, until the article is no longer being viewed or gets taken down for some reason (see point four).

 The true trick is to exploit your resources.
 If you have artistic talents, find a way to sell artwork.
 Good with code?
 Make apps and games.
 There are avenues out there for every skillset, and just as many avenues for the unskilled.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.